Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices

 Given a depot or a station node which is the $i^{th}$ node on route $R$ denoted by $r_i \in R$, the time window during which a vehicle can charge or discharge is $\left[T^{E}_{r_i}, T^{L}_{r_i}\right]$.
 Given that the planning horizon is discretized, then the set of time periods during which the vehicle can charge/discharge is given by $T_i = \left\{\lceil\frac{T^{E}_{r_i}}{\delta}\rceil, \lceil\frac{T^{E}_{r_i}}{\delta}\rceil + 1, \dots, \lfloor\frac{T^{L}_{r_i}}{\delta}\rfloor\right\}$, namely the \textit{connected periods} for $r_i$.

-Given the $i^{th}$ and the $j^{th}$ node ($i<j$) of route $R$ where a vehicle can charge/discharge (station or depot node) and $T_i$ and $T_j$ are the connected periods corresponding to $i$ and $j$ respectively, if a vehicle charges/discharges at time period $t \in T_i$, then this might make it impossible for the vehicle to arrive at time period $t'$ to node $j$.
+Given the $i^{th}$ and the $j^{th}$ node ($i<j$) of route $R$ where a vehicle can charge/discharge (station or depot node) and $T_i$ and $T_j$ are the connected periods corresponding to $i$ and $j$ respectively, if a vehicle charges/discharges at time period $t \in T_i$, then this might make it impossible for the vehicle to arrive at node $j$ before the start of time period $t'$.
 Thus $M^t_i$ is defined as the \textit{mutually exclusive set} for $t\in T_i$ which is the set of all the time periods $t'\in T_j$ where the vehicle cannot reach node $j$ if it is charging/discharging during time period $t$.
 The mutually exclusive set $M^t_i$ is given by

 Given that at most two stations are allowed in each route, three different cases are analyzed to find a feasible charging/discharging schedule corresponding to the three special cases of zero stations, one station, and two stations routes, respectively. \paragraph{Zero stations} If there are no stations along the vehicle's route and given that the EV is fully charged at the starting depot, then the only potential activities are to discharge the EV at the starting and/or ending depot.
-The maximum amount of time periods during which the EV can discharge while ensuring that there is enough energy available to cover the full route is given by $\Omega = \lfloor \frac{B - F_n}{\delta} \rfloor$ where $n$ is the number of nodes in the route $R$.
+The maximum amount of time periods during which the EV can discharge while ensuring that there is enough energy available to cover the full route is given by $\Omega = \lfloor \frac{B - F_n}{\delta} \rfloor$.